Advice for line managers on supporting and enabling hybrid working

 Inclusion and fairness

-In a hybrid environment, organisations must ensure ongoing access to development and career conversations for all employees and make sure there is a fair allocation of work and opportunities.
+Hybrid and flexible working has the potential to support inclusion and fairness through opening up the labour market to employees who cannot work in a traditional office based role.
+If poorly implemented however it could also worsen existing inequalities and create new ‘in and out’ groups.
+In a hybrid environment, organisations must ensure ongoing access to development and career conversations for all employees and make sure there is a fair allocation of work, opportunities and voice.

 Consider some of the following:

 - Identifying areas where inequalities may have developed during the pandemic and setting out plans to address these to ensure they not have a long-term detrimental impact on individuals or the organisation.

 - Identifying where any inclusion risks may arise if employees move to hybrid working and how these can be mitigated.